azmok/autil_monolith/README.md

 - Read and follow instructions in that file.

 # Who this is for
 I write this functions for my personal use.
-However, I think that php resources on the web that hits by searching is mostly very old or mostly procedural style.
-I supposed this is mostly PHP5's feature or earlyer bersion.
-This is useful for deep understanding, but for norvice, very boring stuff and complicated.
+However, I think that PHP resources on the web that hits by searching is mostly very old or mostly procedural style.
+I supposed this is mostly PHP5's feature or earlyer version.
+This is useful for deep understanding for intermediate or professional, but for norvice, very boring stuff and complicated.

 I'm provably intermediate level.